splunk/public-o11y-docs/admin/teams/configure-page.rst

 #.
 A table of current teams appears in the main panel.

 #.
-Click a team name to see its landing page.
+Select a team name to see its landing page.

 To see the landing page for your team, follow these steps: